trento-project/wanda/guides/specification.md

 Checks are, in Trento's domain, the crystallization of SUSE's best practices when it comes to SAP workloads in a form that both a user ([Spec](#anatomy-of-a-check)) and a machine ([Execution](#checks-execution)) can read.

+[^1]: The Trento Team from now on.

 ## Checks Execution

-Checks Execution is the process that determines whether the best practices defined in the [Checks Specifications](#anatomy-of-a-check) are being followed on a target infrastructure.
+*Checks Execution* is the process that determines whether the best practices defined in the [Checks Specifications](#anatomy-of-a-check) are being followed on a target infrastructure.

 > [Requesting an Execution](#requesting-an-execution) -> [Facts Gathering](#facts-gathering) -> [Expectation Evaluation](#expectation-evaluation)

 ### Requesting an Execution

-An Execution can be requested to start by providing Wanda the Following information:
+An Execution can be requested to start by providing Wanda the following information:

 - an execution identifier
 - an execution Group identifier